By Mel Leifer • Updated: August 1, 2015

 World Backgammon Association

 Organization founded by Chiva K. Tafazzoli dedicated to promoting the game internationally which supports the European Backgammon Tour.
-Follow the WBA and EBGT on Facebook.
+Follow the EBGT on Facebook.
 Chiva is a co-founder of the FT BGsystem Web-based tournament management application.

 US Backgammon Federation